Oceanpotion101/jboss-logo/README.md

 You are suggested to go through the following link to get an idea about what we are trying to develop.
 [JBoss Animated Logo Sample](https://drive.google.com/file/d/12iTkHnACR-u_1dMZbRuBp8uM77COn4HN/view?usp=sharing)

-You are expected to develop an Animated Logo either by using web development tools like CSS and animation libraries such as [anime js](https://github.com/juliangarnier/anime), [mo js](https://github.com/legomushroom/mojs) or you can use mobile development tools like the mobile animation tools.
+You are expected to develop an Animated Logo either by using web development tools like CSS and animation libraries such as [anime js](https://github.com/juliangarnier/anime), [mo js](https://github.com/legomushroom/mojs) or you can use mobile development tools like mobile animation tools.
 Originality and creativity will be appreciated.

 After developing your logo, you are requested to create a folder containing all the necessary files along with the README.md file containing the GIF or the short video link.
 The folder name should follow a pattern as: